 A specialist in hair and scalp, known as a trichologist, may recommend hair transplant surgery.
-On the other hand, since hormone replacement therapy deals with hormones, an endocrinologist will guide you about it.
+On the other hand, since hormone therapy deals with hormones, an endocrinologist will guide you about it.

 Once you get a hair transplant, your hair won’t fall again.
 The surgeon transplants those hair follicles in the regions that are resistant to the effects of DHT.
 Therefore, you don’t have to worry about losing your hair again.
 Women rarely completely lose their hair, but they can also get hair transplants if they’ve experienced extensive balding.

 Is Hair Growth from Hormone Replacement Therapy Permanent?

-In the case of hormone replacement therapy, once the therapy stops, your hair loss will resume.
-This is presuming that the hair loss is occurring because of low levels of oestrogen and progesterone.
+In the case of HRT, once the therapy stops, your hair loss will resume.
+This is presuming that hair loss is occurring because of low levels of oestrogen and progesterone.
 For continued hair growth from HRT, you will have to continue the therapy, which comes with its own health concerns.

-Therefore, getting hormone replacement therapy solely for hair growth may not a good idea.
+Therefore, getting hormone therapy solely for hair growth may not be a good idea.
 This is especially so when you can achieve similar and better results with a hair transplant.

 A hair transplant doesn’t have serious health consequences for the patient undergoing surgery.
 It simply involves the relocation and redistribution of hair follicles.
 This makes hair transplant surgery a far better hair loss solution than hormone replacement therapy.

 In A Nutshell

-If you’re dealing with permanent hair loss, it’s better to get hair transplant surgery than have hormone replacement therapy.
+If you’re dealing with permanent hair loss, it’s better to get hair transplant surgery than have postmenopausal hormone therapy.
 Of course, before anything, you should consult a doctor to determine the cause of your hair loss.